cejuliano/jcazet_regeneration_patterning/README.md

 `Hydra_Seurat_Whole_Genome_updated.rds` - R binary file containing a Seurat object of the *Hydra* single cell sequencing atlas data mapped to the *Hydra* 2.0 genome gene models.
 This file is required in the `local/resources` folder.

 `hydra.augustus.gtf` - Genome coordinates that map the Hydra 2.0 genome gene models to the genome reference sequence.
-These files are required in the `local/resources` folder.
+This file is required in the `local/resources` folder.

-`Hydra_URD_Endoderm.rds` and `Hydra_URD_Endoderm.rds` - R binary files containing URD objects of endodermal or ectodermal epithelial cells respectively computationally ordered along the oral-aboral axis.
-These files are required in the `local/Wnt_Survey` folder.

-`LRv2_SP.csv` - Table that contains the best swissprot blast hit for each entry in the LRv2 transcriptome reference along with additional information associated with each swissprot hit.
-This file is required in the `local/Wnt_Survey` folder.
+`Dovetail_Interproscan.csv` - Table that contains information on the domain composition of the *Hydra* 2.0 genome protein models.
+The table was generated using interProScan using default settings.
+Used by the `chromVar_Untreated_Analysis.R` script.
+This file is required in the `local/resources` folder.